ncschroeder/Singletonopoly/README.md

 The Start, Break Time, and Vacation spaces have no effect when landing on them.
 The effects of the other spaces are described in their section in this manual.

-#### All Spaces
+Here are all the spaces on the board.
 The spaces with streets have the street name displayed followed by their neighborhood.

 | Position | Space                        |
 | :------: | ---------------------------- |